Train Your Dog in a Way That Works

 The key goal of training is to teach your dog how to be okay in different environments, and your trainer should know how to work with your dog to achieve this goal.
 Training can seem overwhelming, sometimes feeling like a laundry list of things to fix.
 Find a trainer that breaks down your goals and takes everyone through the process step by step.
 Instead of feeling like a chore, training should be fun for the pet, the trainer, and you.

 Find a trainer online through the Certification Council for Professional Dog Trainers (CCPDT) or the Association of Professional Dog Trainers (APDT) or ask community members for personal recommendations.
-Many of our veterinarians and technicians have experience with various trainers, or consider our own staff member Amaya Parsons, one of HVC’s Customer Service Representatives who specializes in dog training outside of work at the clinic.
+Many of our veterinarians and technicians have experience with various trainers and can offer recommendations.
 Regardless of who you chose to work with, the most important aspects in a trainer are a relationship with trust, communication, and a love for your dog.

 What Does a Training Session Look Like?